BOHUYESHAN-APB/N-T-AI/README.md

 ### Future Research: Autonomous Behavior
 - [ ] **Cognitive Model**: Researching non-deterministic behavioral models to replicate autonomous "life-like" interactions (similar to Neuro-sama).
 - [ ] **3D Engine**: Implementing Babylon.js renderer for 3D avatars.

+## 🙏 Acknowledgements

+N-T-AI stands on the shoulders of many great open-source projects.

+- **Excalidraw**: The built-in whiteboard note type is powered by an offline copy of the [Excalidraw](https://github.com/excalidraw/excalidraw) project, which is licensed under the MIT License.[^excalidraw-license]
+- For a more complete list of upstream projects and inspiration, see the Chinese documentation: [`docs/README_zh-CN.md`](docs/README_zh-CN.md).

+[^excalidraw-license]: Excalidraw License (MIT): https://github.com/excalidraw/excalidraw/blob/master/LICENSE

 ## 🧩 Extending & Plugins